-For most people, about 50% of the time "projects" are completed in a quick and easy way.
-You get the idea, be that from your mind, a seed dropped by your favorite Youtuber, podcaster or Pinterest page and you make it happen.
-Other times you are not only embarking on a new project but a new method/technique of doing something.
+For most people, "projects" are completed in a quick and easy way.
+You get the idea, be that from your mind, a seed dropped by your favorite Youtuber, podcaster or Pinterest page and you make it happen 50 percent of the time.
+The other 50 percent of the time you are not only embarking on a new project but a new method/technique of doing something.

 See, most people don't generally start just one project at a time.
 You have a couple of projects happening, all in different stages, at the same time.
 When they all go without a hitch, there's no problem...but those occasional times when they don't......lawwwwwwd help you and anyone who is in the line of fire, clutter and disarray lol.

 So, I want to caution you as a new declutterer, organizer or someone who is determined to get their business in order...pace yourself!
 Be realistic with what you can accomplish, how long it will take and how you plan to do it.